MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ## Step 1: Review and update your Configuration Manager infrastructure

-From an infrastructure standpoint, deploying Microsoft 365 Apps with Configuration Manager is similar to other software deployments and doesn't require any special customization.
+From an infrastructure standpoint, deploying Microsoft 365 Apps with Configuration Manager is like other software deployments and does not require any special customization.
 That said, the following options can make your deployment easier and more efficient:

 - Use the current branch of Configuration Manager.
 For more information, see [Which branch of Configuration Manager should I use?](/mem/configmgr/core/understand/which-branch-should-i-use).
 - Enable peer cache on your client devices.
 Peer cache is a feature in the current branch of Configuration Manager that can help with limited network capacity when deploying Microsoft 365 Apps in remote locations.
 For more information, see [Peer Cache for Configuration Manager clients](/mem/configmgr/core/plan-design/hierarchy/client-peer-cache).
 The Microsoft 365 Apps can benefit both during initial deployment as well as later servicing with updates from peer cache.